 Staff are processing the 11/1/2024 annual reexamination for Samantha and Fergus Pool, head of household and spouse.
 On 2/14/2024 Samantha reported her monthly child support payment was reduced from \$200 to \$100 per month, but an interim reexamination was not processed because the reduction in child support income for Samantha's daughter, Hailey, did not result in a decrease of 10 percent or more in annual adjusted income, and the PHA did not establish a lower threshold.
 Samantha did not report any additional changes to the PHA.

-Last reexamination - 11/1/2023 Annual Reexamination
+Last reexamination - 11/1/2023 Annual Reexamination Samantha: Fergus:

-Samantha: Fergus:

-Business income: \$28,000 Wages: \$8,250
+Samantha: Business income: \$28,000 VA disability pension: \$12,000 fundraiser)